manolo/gwt-polymer-elements/README.md

  ```

 ### Asynchronous issues
-   Polymer 1.x.x does not allow using custom properties before the web component has been initialized.
-   Thus `gwt-polymer-elements` comes with some methods which helps to run callbacks when the component starts ready.
+   Web Components could be registered and initialised asynchronously.
+Thus `gwt-polymer-elements` comes with some methods which helps to run callbacks when the component is actually ready.
-   If you use widgets, the library would be able to deal with properties set very early, but call to some methods could not work

  ```
    PaperButtonElement button = Polymer.createElement(PaperButtonElement.TAG);